 "You have to have that core to begin with," McGinnis agreed.

-Goodwin noted that the reality of Pittsfield's downturn with the desertion of General Electric in the late 1980s, "is that replacing 14,500 manufacturing jobs is
+Goodwin noted that the reality of Pittsfield's downturn with the desertion of General Electric in the late 1980s, "is that replacing 14,500 manufacturing jobs is an incredible challenge.

 The point, as several panelists noted, was that a revitalized downtown attracts businesses and independent entrepreneurs.
 Some of these businesses, such as restaurants and retail stores, are customer-driven.
 Money that would ordinarily be spent outside the city is now redistributed within its limits.